perturbing/vasil-tests/inline-datums-cip-32.md

 ```
 $ cardano-cli address build --payment-script-file typedGuessGame.plutus --testnet-magic 9 --out-file typedGuessGame.addr
 ```
 Note that this example is executed on a private testnet with magic number `9`, on the Cardano testnet this is `1097911063`.
-To view the current outputs located at the script address we use
+To view the current outputs located at the script address, we use,
 ```
 $ cardano-cli query utxo --address $(cat typedGuessGame.addr) --testnet-magic 9
                            TxHash                                 TxIx        Amount
 --------------------------------------------------------------------------------------
 ```
-Currently the address has no outputs located at it.
+Currently, the address has no outputs located at it.
 ## Creating an output at the script address
 Now we will create an output at the above script address with the chosen secret number 42.
-This datum is represented as the following encoded JSON file
+This datum is represented as the following encoded JSON file,
 ```
 $ cat secret.json
 {